mui/mui-x/docs/data/charts/overview/overview.md

 <p class="description">This page groups general topics that are common to multiple charts.</p>

 > ⚠️ This library is in alpha phase.
-Which means we allow ourself to do some breaking changes if needed to improve the library.
+Which means it might receives some breaking changes if they are needed to improve the components.

 ## Overview